Azure/fta-architecturalreview/articles/devtest.md

 * **Within your solution, have you built your own identity provider?
 Or have you leveraged an existing identity provider, e.g. Azure AD and leveraged their authentication (e.g. Oauth)**

-    Determine if passwords or secrets are being stored in a database (potentially with just a hash).<br><br> A commonly noted bad practice is storing MD5 password hashes, which is not a safe mechanism.
+    Determine if passwords or secrets are being stored in a database (potentially with just a hash).

+    A commonly noted bad practice is storing MD5 password hashes, which is not a safe mechanism.
 Identify whether there is an opportunity to use an identity provider (such as Azure Active Directory, or Azure Active Directory B2C), so that the risk of managing identity in-house is mitigated.

 * **Are you applying the same security practices or measures to your development and test environments as your production environments?**